WeaverStever/BlogSpot-Metadata-Template/README.md

 # BlogSpot-Metadata-Template
-Blogspot template with Schema microdata modifications
+Blogger - Blogspot template with Schema microdata modifications

 Provided is a BlogSpot (Google Blogger) template modified to eliminate Schema.org errors when testing with [Google's Structured Data Testing Tool (SDTT)](https://developers.google.com/structured-data/testing-tool/)  as of January 29, 2016.
 This is modified from a standard "Simple" Template created by Designer: Josh Peterson (URL:www.noaesthetic.com).
 The template seems to retain all of the functionality of the "Blogger Template Designer".